artiqox/artiqox/doc/README.md

-Indocoin 1.7
+Artiqox 1.7
 =====================

 * Copyright (c) 2009-2014 Bitcoin Developers
 * Copyright (c) 2011-2013 Litecoin Developers
-* Copyright (c) 2013-2014 Indocoin Developers
+* Copyright (c) 2013-2014 Artiqox Developers

 Setup
 ---------------------
-[Indocoin Core](http://indocoin.xyz/en/download) is the original Indocoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Indocoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Artiqox Core](http://artiqox.xyz/en/download) is the original Artiqox client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Artiqox transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Indocoin on your native platform.
+The following are some helpful notes on how to run Artiqox on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Indocoin-Qt.
+You need the Qt4 run-time libraries to run Artiqox-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/indocoin-qt (GUI, 32-bit) or bin/32/indocoind (headless, 32-bit)
+- bin/32/artiqox-qt (GUI, 32-bit) or bin/32/artiqoxd (headless, 32-bit)
-- bin/64/indocoin-qt (GUI, 64-bit) or bin/64/indocoind (headless, 64-bit)
+- bin/64/artiqox-qt (GUI, 64-bit) or bin/64/artiqoxd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run indocoin-qt.exe.
+Unpack the files into a directory, and then run artiqox-qt.exe.

 ### OSX

-Drag Indocoin-Qt to your applications folder, and then run Indocoin-Qt.
+Drag Artiqox-Qt to your applications folder, and then run Artiqox-Qt.

 ### Need Help?

-* See the documentation at the [Indocoin Wiki](http://indocoin.xyz/) for help and more information.
+* See the documentation at the [Artiqox Wiki](http://artiqox.xyz/) for help and more information.
-* Ask for help on [#indocoin](http://webchat.freenode.net?channels=indocoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=indocoin).
+* Ask for help on [#artiqox](http://webchat.freenode.net?channels=artiqox) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=artiqox).
 * Ask for help on the [/r/indoducation subreddit](http://reddit.com/r/indoducation).

 Building
 ---------------------
-The following are developer notes on how to build Indocoin on your native platform.
+The following are developer notes on how to build Artiqox on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)